 I am an eligible non-citizen with an Arrival/Departure Record (I-94) showing one of the following: Refugee, Asylum Granted, Parolee (for a minimum of one year) or Cuban-Haitian entrant | ✔ | |

-I do not meet any of the statuses above but I am classified as a Texas resident and am eligible to pay the Texas in-state tuition rate.
+I do not meet any of the statuses above but I am classified as a Texas resident.
 My classification as a Texas resident is NOT due to an in-state scholarship or assistantship. | ✔ |

 The Texas Application for State Financial Aid (TASFA) is available each year starting on Oct.
-1.
+1. Apply online!

 Students who are not eligible for federal aid through the FAFSA but are residents of Texas are eligible for state aid and may submit a TASFA.